ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ### Initial Trust Establishment (Turn on DNSSEC)
 #### Request
-    Syntax: PUT /domains/{domain}/cds
+    Syntax: POST /domains/{domain}/cds

    A DS record based on the CDS record in the child zone file will be inserted into the registry and the parent zone file upon the successful completion of such request.
 If there are multiple CDS records in the child zone file, multiple DS records will be added.

 #### Response
-   - HTTP Status code 204 with an empty body indicates a success.
+   - HTTP Status code 201 indicates a success.
-   - HTTP Status code 404 indicates the domain does not exist in the registry.
    - HTTP Status code 400 indicates a failure due to validation.
+   - HTTP Status code 403 indicates a failure due to an invalid challenge token.
+   - HTTP Status code 404 indicates the domain does not exist.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.